-Unless an English test result is provided at the time of application, most students should expect to undertake an average of 2 school terms (approx 20 weeks) of HSP prior to commencing mainstream studies at their host school.
+Unless an English test result is provided at the time of application, most students should expect to undertake an average of 2 school terms (approx 20 weeks) of HSP (or an equivalenr English preparation course) prior to commencing mainstream studies at their host school.
 If you feel you will not need to participate in HSP you may have to undertake an English Language test to demonstrate your English proficiency and to meet your student visa requirements.

 If I want to study in High School do I have to complete Year 12?

 The high school program is an academic program that provides students studying in junior and senior high school with long term educational opportunities.

 Students completing Years 11 and 12 in Queensland schools will receive a

 Queensland Certificate of Education (QCE).
 Students enrolling in the High School Program could be eligible to graduate with